-To MAINTAIN the collection, the library regularly withdraws materials that are out of date, no longer of interest, duplicated, worn, or mutilated.
+To maintain the collection, the library regularly withdraws materials.
 Deselection serves three purposes.
 First, it keeps the collection useful to library patrons by withdrawing those materials that are too dated or damaged to be useful.
 Second, it makes it easier for patrons to use the collection by eliminating the necessity of sorting through those items that are no longer of interest or use.
 Third, it maintains the libraries' collections at sizes appropriate to the libraries' facilities.

-Frequency of circulation, community interest and needs, and the availability of newer and more useful works are the primary considerations when making decisions to withdraw library materials.
-It is the responsibility of the staff to assess the need for replacing materials that are damaged, destroyed or lost.
+Frequency of circulation, condition, community interest and needs, continued relevance, appropriateness, accuracy, and the availability of newer and more useful works are the primary considerations when making decisions to withdraw library materials.
+It is the responsibility of the staff to assess the need for replacing materials that are damaged, destroyed, or lost.
+Decommissioned materials may be donated, repurposed, or disposed of.